 The detailed design of the walking and cycling proposals should explore the potential to create additional site access points for walking and cycling to support connectivity towards Whitton Town Centre, schools, existing footpaths and cycle routes, and leisure routes.
-Wayfinding signage and the provision of information for residents and visitors of convenient active transport routes to other local amenities, including green spaces and walking/cycling routes will be required to support this objective.
-The creation of new access points should limit any impact on the listed boundary wall and trees.
+Wayfinding signage will be required to support this objective.
+The creation of new access points should limit the impact on the listed boundary wall and trees.